 Phonological awareness refers to the ability to segment and manipulate the sounds of oral language.
 It is not the same as phonics, which involves knowing how written letters relate to spoken sounds.
-Activities that help develop phonological awareness skills in children provide practice with rhyme, beginning sounds, and syllables. (from ILA, International Literacy Association)
+Activities that help develop these literacy skills in children provide practice with rhyme, beginning sounds, and syllables. (from ILA, International Literacy Association) and can aid them when they learn to read later.

 - Phonological awareness is not just phonics.